Call

 • Working with patients who have co-occurring mental health trauma, and physical problems;

-• Certifications and Licenses: Independently licensed in the State of California
+CERTIFICATIONS and LICENSES: Independently licensed in the State of California –

 • Strong initiative and ability to work independently and collaboratively in an ever-changing environment and team setting or under ambiguous circumstances.